 The IAEO spokesman said that the activation would be part of the previously stated “Strategic Action Plan to Lift Sanctions and Protect Iranian Nation’s Interest” and reach a goal of 190,000 ‘separate work units’ in order to fuel reactors at the Bushehr and Tehran Nuclear Power Plants.

 The announcement came the same day that the U.S. Treasury, and State Departments announced a new round of Iran related economic sanctions on six companies based in Singapore, Hong Kong, and UAE.
-The U.S. accuses those companies of facilitating the sale of sanctioned Iranian oil.
+The U.S. accuses the affected companies of facilitating the sale of sanctioned Iranian oil.

 According to the Institute for Science and International Security 600 IR6 centrifuges would be sufficient to produce enough weapons grade uranium for a nuclear device in one months’ time.
 By announcing the activation of 500 more machines, experts estimate that Iran now has almost 700 IR6 centrifuges in operation.